PROPERTY IN GENERAL

 UNDERGROUND FACILITIES DAMAGE PREVENTION

 55-2203. damage prevention board.
-(1) The Idaho damage prevention board is hereby created and made a part of the division of building safety.
+(1) The Idaho damage prevention board is hereby created and made a part of the division of occupational and professional licenses.
 The principal purpose of the board is to reduce damages to underground facilities and to promote safe excavation practices through education directed toward excavators, underground facility owners and the public at large.
 The board also shall review complaints of alleged violations of this chapter.
 It shall be the responsibility and duty of the administrator to administer this chapter, and the administrator shall exercise such powers and duties as are reasonably necessary to enforce the provisions of this chapter.

 (2) The board shall consist of eleven (11) members, each of whom shall be appointed by and serve at the pleasure of the governor.
-All members of the board shall be qualified by experience, knowledge and integrity in formulating rules, reviewing complaints referred to it and assessing penalties, and properly performing the functions of the board.
+All members of the board shall be qualified by experience, knowledge and integrity in formulating rules, reviewing complaints referred to it, assessing penalties, and properly performing the functions of the board.
 Of the eleven (11) members, one (1) each shall represent the interests of the following designated groups and be: